 On 11 November 1969, heavy enemy shelling rained down on Fire Support Base Jerri.
 Five servicemen were killed during the attack, including Pfc.
 Keitt and Spec/4.
 Clark Douglas, a medic, who received the Distinguished Service Cross for his actions during the attack.

 Pfc.
-Keitt is buried at the Brown Chapel AME Church Cemetery, Elloree, South Carolina.
+Keitt is buried at the Browning Branch Cemetery, Elloree, South Carolina.
 He was 22 years old and had never been married.

 Pfc.
 Charles J. Keitt.